 - Don't ship samples in plastic bags or containers.

 Where To Take Samples

 1. In Uniform Fields: Where plant growth is uniform over the entire area, one composite sample, taken from at least 10 widely scattered areas in the field.
 One plant sample is necessary.
 One soil sample is recommended.

 2. In Problem Fields: These are where the growth or appearance of one area differs from the rest of the field.
 Plant analysis can often determine the cause of these differences and indicate the best method to correct the problem.
 Sample when abnormalities are discovered.
 Two plant and two soil samples are recommended.
 This includes collecting soil and plant samples from the normal and abnormal areas.
 All plant samples taken from abnormal areas should be taken from just inside of the abnormal area.
 Soil samples should be taken throughout the abnormal area.
 A separate plant analysis history must be recorded on the "Tissue Submittal Form" for each sample taken.

 Crops can be sampled during much of the season but there are specific plant parts that need sampled at certain times of the year.

 Amount of Plant Material

 Plant analysis requires at least a rounded double handful (softball size) of plant tissue.
 We cannot analyze a sample that is too small.
-Refer to the tables on the following pages for the proper number of plants parts to sample.

 Preparing Samples For Shipping